Stokes Sounds Off: Apostolic Age & Tenure Milestones

 Given that all apostles from Elder David A. Bednar through Elder Renlund were born in the United States, some have taken issue with the Church for the perceived lack of diversity in the Quorum of the Twelve Apostles.
 But as was observed in this article, Elder Renlund's diverse background certainly qualifies him as having strong international ties and experiences.
 Elder Renlund has given a total of 17 addresses in General Conference, 2 of which were prior to his apostolic call (the second of which was given in the General Conference prior to the one in which he became an apostle.

 It's also worth mentioning that, in view of Elder Renlund's 70th birthday today, only 3 of the 15 current apostles are now under 70 years old (Stevenson, Gong, and Soares).
 I am grateful to have been able to offer this birthday tribute in his honor, and am also grateful for his service.
 I gladly sustain him and the other 14 apostles as prophets, seers, and revelators.
-I do continue to monitor any and all Church news and temple developments and will keep doing my level best to bring word of those to you all as I receive it.
+I continue to monitor all Church News, Newsroom, and Church of Jesus Christ Temples updates and will be sure to pass word of those along to you all as they cross my radar.
+In the meantime, that does it for now.
+All comments are, as always, welcome and appreciated on any post at any time, as long as the offered feedback is made per the established guidelines.
+I hope any of you who would like to share anything will take your opportunity to “sound off” in the comments below.

-Monday, November 6, 2023
+Wednesday, November 6, 2024

 Hello again, everyone!
-With today being November 6, Elder Dieter F. Uchtdorf is rcelebrating his 83rd birtyhday, so I am pleased to offer this post in tribute to him.
+With today being November 6, Elder Dieter F. Uchtdorf is rcelebrating his 84th birthday, so I am pleased to offer this post in tribute to him.
 Dieter Friedrich Uchtdorf was born to Karl Albert and Hildegard Else Opelt Uchtdorf on this day in 1940 in the city of Ostrava in what was known at that time as the Protectorate of Bohemia and Moravia, but is now identifease t the Czech Republic.
 With his family twice becoming refugees, he grew up in Germany, where his family joined the Church in 1947.

 Due to developing an early interest in airplane flying, he studied engineering, business administration, and international management, after which he joined the German Air Force in 1959, where he trained to be a fighter pilot.
 In 1965, he joined Lufthansa German Airlines as a pilot, working as an airline captain from 1970-1996.
 He held many responsible executive positions with German Airlines.
 He reported feeling discouraged about having to learn English, but has also described how he was able to do so.